 Previously I worked at Middlesex University, as co-director of the Social Policy Research Centre (till 2018), and I’ve been one of the Editors of the journal Work Employment and Society – WES (2017-2020)

-I have experience in conducting both quantitative and qualitative research on a wide range of areas, including migration, ethnic diversity and identity, social exclusion and discrimination, service provision and needs, third sector and community organisations, social networks and social capital.
+I have experience in conducting both quantitative and qualitative research on a wide range of areas, including migration, ethnicity, inequalities, education, social policy and community organisations – often using a ‘social networks’ approach.

-My publications – both in English and Italian – include reports, papers and book chapters on a range of topics, such as migration policy, migrants’ integration and identity and social statistics at both national and European level.
+My publications – in English, Italian and sometimes Spanish – include articles, reports and book chapters on a range of topics, such as migration policy, diversity and inequalities, education and social statistics at both national and European level.

-I am also a member of the Runnymede Trust‘s Academic Forum, the UK Social Policy Association and the British Sociological Association ; within the BSA, I am convenor of the Social Network Analysis Study Group (SNAG).
+I am an active member of the UK Social Policy Association and of the British Sociological Association ; within the BSA, I am convenor of the Social Network Analysis Study Group (SNAG).

 [The views presented on this blog are solely mine and

 do not represent the positions of my institutions of affiliation]